kcat/openal-soft/README.md

 headers, bindings may be developed to allow code written in that language to call into the library.
 Some bindings for some languages are listed here.

+C# Bindings:
+* [OpenTK](https://opentk.net/) includes low-level C# bindings for the OpenAL API, including some extensions.
+It also includes utility libraries for math and linear algebra, which can be useful for 3D calculations.

 Java Bindings:
 * [JOAL](https://jogamp.org/joal/www/), part of the JogAmp project, includes Java bindings for the OpenAL API, usable with OpenAL Soft.
 It also includes a